-If a staff member resigns, the ELC Service Provider must amend their ECCE Higher Capitation form on the Hive.
-This must indicate the leaving date of the staff member and the commencement date of the replacement staff member.
-If the replacement staff member is not eligible for Higher Capitation, the ELC Service will revert to Standard Capitation after four weeks.
+If a Level 7 Room Leader resigns, the ELC Service Provider must amend their ECCE Higher Capitation form on the Hive.
+This must indicate the leaving date of the Level 7 Room Leader and the commencement date of the replacement Level 7 Room Leader.
+If the replacement Level 7 Room Leader is not eligible for Higher Capitation, the ELC Service will revert to Standard Capitation after four weeks.
 Non- compliance will result from:

-- G Failure to notify Pobal of a change in Higher Capitation room staff; and/or - Failure to record correct leaving/starting dates of staff when amending the Higher Capitation form.
+- Failure to notify Pobal of a change in Higher Capitation room Level 7 Room Leader; and/or - Failure to record correct leaving/starting dates of Level 7 Room Leader when amending the Higher Capitation form.

-13.7 Should I Submit Evidence of the ECCE Higher Capitation Room Leader's Work
+13.7 Should I Submit Evidence of the ECCE Higher Capitation Room Leader's Work Experience?

-Experience?
 The three years' experience should be established by the ELC Service Provider through their usual recruitment process (C.V., references, etc.).
 On the ECCE Higher Capitation application form, the ELC Service Provider should indicate the total amount of work experience in years.
 In doing this, the ELC Service Provider is undertaking that they have satisfied themselves as to the legitimacy of the work experience.
-Evidence of the Room Leader's work experience will not form part of the general compliance inspection but may be requested by DCYA if required.
+Evidence of the Room Leader's work experience will not form part of the general compliance inspection but may be requested by DCEDIY if required.